 EVs powered by the grid currently produce 54 percent less (lifetime) carbon pollution than gasoline cars, which could grow to 71 percent by 2050 as our power supply gets cleaner.
 Even better, installing solar panels on your roof drops your car’s carbon pollution close to zero.
 Wouldn’t you rather get your fuel from your roof than ship it on tankers from halfway around the world?

 Our addiction to imported oil has huge national security implications.
-The U.S. spends nearly a half billion dollars on foreign oil every day, mostly for transportation.
+The U.S. spends nearly a half-billion dollars on foreign oil every day, primarily for transportation.
 Every time you fill up your car, you’re sending a check to foreign countries to pay for their oil.
 Why not send your money to the local electric utility or neighborhood solar installer instead?